jassmarsalek/MarioPowerUp/README.md

 Mario Power-Up State Machine

 This project will simulate Mario's power up system using a finite state machine on a Raspberry Pi.
 The system changes Mario's form based on button inputs that represent collecting power-ups or taking damage.
+### How it Works
+The system starts in the Small Mario state.
+Pressing the Mushroom Button changes Mario from Small Mario to Super Mario.
+Pressing the Fire Flower Button changes Mario from either Small Mario or Super Mario to Fire Mario.
+Pressing the Enemy Hit Button causes Mario to lose one power level.
+If Mario is in the Fire Mario state, he changes to Super Mario.
+If Mario is in the Super Mario state, he changes to Small Mario.

+Each state is represented by a different LED.
+The Blue LED indicates Small Mario, the Red LED indicates Super Mario, and the Orange LED indicates Fire Mario.
+Only one LED is active at a time, showing Mario's current state.

 ### States
 Small Mario (starting state)
 Super Mario